Detroit: Primary and secondary schools

-Public schools and charter schools

 With about 66,000 public school students (2011–12), the Detroit Public Schools (DPS) district is the largest school district in Michigan.
 Detroit has an additional 56,000 charter school students for a combined enrollment of about 122,000 students.
 As of 2009 there are about as many students in charter schools as there are in district schools.
 As of 2016 DPS continues to have the majority of the special education pupils.
 In addition, some Detroit students, as of 2016, attend public schools in other municipalities.

-In 1999, the Michigan Legislature removed the locally elected board of education amid allegations of mismanagement and replaced it with a reform board appointed by the mayor and governor.
-The elected board of education was re-established following a city referendum in 2005.
-The first election of the new 11-member board of education occurred on November 8, 2005.